 4 Steps to Find the Fund With the Best Expense Ratio

 At this point, I hope you are asking the question, “What now?
-What do I need to do to get on the right path?”
+What do I need to do to get on the right path?
+Do I need an operating expense ratio calculator or a operating expense ratio formula?”

 Let me walk you through some simple steps to get you started.